magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/how-to-add-new-content-type.md

 | `content_component` | Magento_PageBuilder/js/content-collection      |

 You can also specify `content_component` if you want to do modifications to observables used in master format templates.

+## component, preview_component and content_component

+`component` is structure element.
+If your content type can contain children use `Magento_PageBuilder/js/content-type-collection`, otherwise use `Magento_PageBuilder/js/content-type`.
+You may extend default `component` if you want to dispatch additional or subscribe to existing events.

+`preview_component` contains preview logic that is generic for all appearances.
+If `preview_component` not specified, the default one `Magento_PageBuilder/js/preview` will be used.
+If your content type can have other components as children, you need to specify `Magento_PageBuilder/js/preview-collection`.

+You can also do modifications to observables used in preview template if you override `afterObservablesUpdated` method.

+`content_component` contains master format rendering logic that is generic for all appearances.
+If `content_component` not specified, the default one `Magento_PageBuilder/js/content` will be used.
+If your content type can have other components as children, you need to specify `Magento_PageBuilder/js/content-collection`.
+If you need to do modifications to observables used in preview template if you override `afterObservablesUpdated` method.

 ## Config